Nurrospody/SOURCE-Statistics-ILC/Timecards/Week-4-Timecard.md

 today improving them.
 They’re now split up into smaller chunks.
 I also completed the Vocabulary list for CH3.

-**Thursday** - 2 hours 30 minutes - Spent time making the Matrix and
+**Thursday** - 4 hours 5 minutes - Spent time making the Matrix and
 Madoka Data.frame report more legible; this (and the vector section) were the hardest to read.
 I found that rewording the reports was helpful because it engaged me with the material again (like a review?) and I recognized concepts better.
 Also re-wrote the Logical Statements and Loops CH3 report, which was much easier after digesting the information for a day or two.
+Updated the FULL Ch3 report, but decided I will not make both segmented reports and full reports for future chapters–it’s so long that the scroll bar disappears in the R Code Editor, which is not good.
+Updated the README and had to fix Github conflicts which resulted.

 **Friday** - 0 hours 0 minutes